ludavid15/notes/algorithms/_posts/2021-07-10-machineLearning.md

 A method for statistical analysis of shape distributions.
 An orthogonal Procrustes problem is one that finds the optimal rotation, translation, and/or reflection which aligns two shapes.

+### Minimum Dimensions

+If I told you that there were 4 distinct points, and gave you the distance between every pair, you could determine the minimum dimensional space required to properly map these points.
+For instance, if all 6 distances are the same, there is no way to position these 4 points in a plane that makes this true.
+Instead, they must be arranged as a regular tetrahedron in 3D space.